-We get a lot of questions from tenants about breaking their leases for various reasons.
-In Maryland, there are very few reasons why a tenant can break their lease without penalty, since a lease is a binding legal contract between both parties, and cannot be easily changed without the consent of the other party.
+Maryland landlord-tenant law allows for very few reasons to break their lease without penalty, since a lease is a binding legal contract between both parties, and cannot be changed without the consent of the other party.

-Some leases have a provision that provides a way for tenants to cancel the lease.
-Commonly, it might require 60-days notice before the desired move-out date, and a requirement that the tenant pays two months rent as a penalty for ending the lease early.
-However, if your lease does not contain a “lease-break” clause, Maryland landlord-tenant law only provides an “out” under very specific circumstances:
+However, some leases have a clause that provides a way for tenants to cancel.
+Commonly, this might require 60 days’ notice, and a penalty of two months rent.
+If your lease does not contain a “lease-break” clause, Maryland landlord-tenant law only provides an “out” under very specific circumstances:

-If the property becomes uninhabitable due to a loss of essential services or other serious defect, you could file for rent escrow and ask the judge to void the lease.
-(Please note, rent escrow needs to be filed in court.
-If you simply withhold your rent without having gone to court, you could be evicted for nonpayment of rent.)
+- If the property is uninhabitable due to a loss of essential services or other serious defect, you could file for rent escrow and ask the judge to void the lease.

-If you need additional assistance, particularly with filing for rent escrow, you can contact the District Court Self-Help Center at 410-260-1392.
+If you need additional assistance with filing for rent escrow, you can contact the District Court Self-Help Center at 410-260-1392.
 Attorneys are available Monday-Friday from 8:30 AM to 8:00 PM and they can give brief advice about your particular circumstances.